Quality Spay and Neuter for Dogs and Cats in Ames, IA

-- In females, mammary gland tumors are greatly reduced, which are malignant in 50% of dogs and 90% of cats.
+- Mammary gland tumors are greatly reduced, which are malignant in 50% of dogs and 90% of cats.

-- In females, the chances of developing ovarian and uterine cancer are greatly reduced.
+- The chances of developing ovarian and uterine cancer are greatly reduced.

 - The amount of unwanted pregnancies and litters is reduced.

-- In males, the chances of developing testicular cancer are eliminated.
+- The chances of developing testicular cancer are eliminated.

-- In males, the chances of developing prostate disease are greatly reduced.
+- The chances of developing prostate disease are greatly reduced.

-- Urine spraying and marking is reduced or eliminated in males and females.
+- Urine spraying and marking is reduced or eliminated.